Mishael-M/portfolio-site/content/blog/weekthree.md

 ## Day Three

 I was sidetracked once again and instead opted in to practicing LeetCode style questions alongside the Google UX Design course.

+## Day Four

+I am now focusing on the Google UX Design course because my free trial just ended for the course just ended.
+So it is best to get my money's worth by finishing the course in the shortest amount of time.